sohel-ahmed-ansari/mini-game/README.md

 ## Run in dev mode

-If you want re-build as you make changes then run `npm run dev`, this run the build, start the server and will keep watching files for any changes.
+If you want re-build as you make changes then run `npm run dev`, this will run the build, start the server and will keep watching files for any changes.

 ## What can be improved